 Arranging an Independent Study

 To set up an independent study, you will first need to reach out to the professor you would like to supervise the course.
 You will need to work out the course requirements and parameters with the respective professor before it is approved.
-Once the professor agrees to the requirements established, you will need to submit an independent study request form to the registrar’s office.
-(If you are a ThM, PhD, or DMin student, you will also need approval from your academic adviser prior to submitting the form.)
-Once the Academic Affairs has received the form, they will be able to review your eligibility and process the request.
+Once the professor agrees to the requirements established, you will need to submit an independent study request form to the Student Success team.
+(If you are a ThM, PhD, or DMin student, you will also need approval from your academic advisor prior to submitting the form.)
+Once the Student Success team has received the form, they will review your eligibility and process the request, if approved.

 Note: The form must be submitted by the add/drop deadline of the semester the independent study will be taken.